What’s up with all these books and series? How do they fit together?

 Bitterroot, cowritten with Heather Hildenbrand, is appropriate for readers aged 13+.

-The rest of my series are only intended for adults.
+The rest of my series are intended for adults.

 The reason that I started out in YA and moved into adult works is that I discovered the VAST majority of my readers were adults after publishing Seasons of the Moon.
 There aren’t (or at least, there weren’t) a lot of young people with Kindles when I started publishing.
 My core readers hungered for story themes that weren’t appropriate for teenaged readers.
 I stopped writing with young people in mind.

 As time goes on, there are many more young readers who are using e-reading devices, so they’re likelier to stumble on my books.
-Again, Seasons of the Moon, The Cain Chronicles (through Darkmoon), Bitterroot, and Drakor’s Return are fine for teenage readers, but the others are not.
+Again, Seasons of the Moon, The Cain Chronicles (through Darkmoon), and Bitterroot are fine for teenage readers, but the others are not.
 Supervise your kids please.

 Seasons of the Moon: Readers 13+.
 Violence.
 Dark themes.
 Parental death.
 Divorce.
 No sex is seen on the page, but it is lightly referenced, and there is one scene that is fade-to-black.
 No four letter words/profanity.
 There is mild drug use by people who are not main characters (cannabis).
 There is an HFN (“happy for now,” which is the less exciting younger brother of Happily Ever After).